Naomi1122/CASA0016/README.md

 * Better outter cases
 * uploaded through Lora to the Things network and to set alarm and visualise through phones.
 * Add more devices for different rooms in the building.
+* Connect to air filter and air humidifier in the room.

 ## Reference
 1. https://learn.adafruit.com/adafruit-sgp30-gas-tvoc-eco2-mox-sensor